-Extra Help: The Mathematics Department runs free in-person and virtual help centres each week day during the semester, starting during the second week of each semester.
+Extra Help: The Mathematics Department runs free in-person and virtual help centres each week day during the semester, starting Monday January 22nd.
 Our help centre is located in the Math-Physics Accelerator in PAB 48/49/26 (on the lower level of the Physics and Astronomy Building.)
 These help centres are staffed by graduate student teaching assistants and all first-year mathematics courses are supported.
 No appointments are necessary.